Parametrized complexity of relations between multidimensional subshifts: The embedding problem

 \begin{proof} Let $Rob^+$ be the Robinson SFT with a second layer on alphabet $\{\textrm{red}, \textrm{blue}\}$.
 Each computation macrotile is cut diagonally into a northwest red half and a southeast blue half; it is possible to do this in an SFT manner, by checking that each southwest and northeast corner are the ends of a red/blue diagonal border, and because the diagonal of a macrotile crosses sub-tiles along the diagonal.
 Clearly there is no morphism $Rob \to Rob^+$ since, for any $x\in Rob$ and $r\in \N$, you can find positions $i,j\in \Z^2$ such that $x_{i+\llbracket -r,r \rrbracket^2} = x_{j+\llbracket -r,r \rrbracket^2}$, but $i$ and $j$ are in the northwest, resp. southeast, halves of their macrotiles.

 We reduce the problem $\textbf{Halt}$.
-Given a Turing machine $M$ as input, let $X_M$ be the Robinson SFT in which we simulate $M$ as in \cite{robinson_undecidability_1971}, except that the computation is allowed to halt and the computation zone after halting remains empty. $X_M$ also contains a red/blue layer as in $Rob^+$, except that the layer contains an empty symbol $\#$ when the cell contains no computation.
+Given a Turing machine $M$ as input, let $X_M$ be the Robinson SFT in which we simulate $M$ as in \cite{robinson_undecidability_1971}, except that the computation is allowed to halt and the computation zone of a macrotile is entirely red if the computation halts in the macrotile, halved in a blue and a red half as in $Rob^+$ otherwise.

 Suppose that $M$ halts in $t$ steps.
 Define an embedding $Rob \hookrightarrow X_M$ that, to each $x\in Rob$, adds the first $t$ steps of computation and the corresponding red/blue layer, which can be done by a local function of exponential radius in $t$.
 Conversely, if $M$ does not halt, there is a morphism $X_M \to Rob^{+}$ that removes the computation, so $Rob$ cannot embed in $X_M$. \end{proof}